-As a result of all of the pushing under the carpet, now some huge bumps have surfaced, making it very difficult for you and your husband to walk around the house without getting injured.
+As a result of all of that pushing under the carpet, some huge bumps have surfaced, making it very difficult for you and your husband to walk around the house without getting injured.

 I get the impression there is more going on here.
 I don't blame you for trying to save your marriage.
 You should definitely fight like hell to do so.

 However, I don't think you should shoulder the blame for everything.
 This marriage belongs to you and your husband.
-It will take both of you to save your marriage.
+It will take both of you to save it.

 However, this is not a good time for him to divorce you, if I can say it like that.
 There isn't ever a "good" time to divorce someone.